-From outward appearances -- iPods, baggy jeans and general ennui -- teens appear to be a homogeneous group.
-But, like the cruise lines themselves, teens come with distinct personalities -- from party animals and sports jocks to nature lovers and computer junkies.
+From outward appearances -- iPods, smart phones and general ennui -- teens appear to be a homogeneous group.
+But, like the cruise lines themselves, teens come with distinct personalities, from party animals and sports jocks to nature-lovers and computer junkies.
 Some teens enjoy organized activities, while others prefer roaming independently on a ship the size of a small town.
 And some are drawn to adventure and enrichment without the big-ship distractions.
 As such, matching your teen's personality with that of the cruise ship is crucial.

 Speaking from experience, here are our editor's picks of best cruise options for families with teenagers.

 Royal Caribbean's Allure of the Seas and Oasis of the Seas

 Why: These ships are literally floating playgrounds with features that include ice-skating rinks, rock-climbing walls, miniature golf courses, full-sized basketball courts and large teen facilities.
 If the kids are looking for fuel, they have more than two dozen dining options from which to choose.
 We heartily recommend a pit stop at either the Wipe Out Cafe or Johnny Rockets.

 Best features: Like many other lines, Royal Caribbean divides teens into two groups in its youth program.
 Navigators (tweens, 12- to 14-year-olds) are wisely separated from the Teens (15- to 17-year-olds) for activities like Karaoke, open mic nights, toga parties and sports tournaments.
 Teens will love the FlowRider surf simulator, teen casino and the Scratch DJ Academy, where they can learn how to mix records.
 Spas on both ships offer an array of treatments just for teens.